 We have delegated administration of the Scheme (including responsibility for keeping and maintaining the register) to KWILP under an administration and investment management agreement.
-KWILP has in turn, appointed MMC Limited to provide some of the administration functions including registry services and unit pricing for the Scheme.
+KWILP has in turn, appointed Apex Investment Administration (NZ) Limited (previously known as MMC Limited) to provide some of the administration functions including registry services and unit pricing for the Scheme.